 \section{Introduction}

 The notion of a hyperbolic space was introduced by Gromov in his seminal paper \cite{Gro} and since then hyperbolic geometry has proved itself to be one of the most efficient tools in geometric group theory.
-Gromov's philosophy suggests that groups acting ``nicely" on hyperbolic spaces have properties similar to those of free groups or fundamental groups of closed hyperbolic manifolds.
+Gromov's philosophy suggests that groups acting ``nicely" on hyperbolic spaces have properties similar to those of free groups and fundamental groups of closed hyperbolic manifolds.
 Of course not all actions, even free ones, are equally good for implementing this idea.
-Indeed every group $G$ acts freely on the complete graph with $|G|$ vertices, which is a hyperbolic space, so to derive meaningful results one needs to impose some properness conditions on the action.
+Indeed every group $G$ acts freely on the complete graph with $|G|$ vertices, which is a hyperbolic space.
+Thus, to derive meaningful results, one needs to impose certain properness conditions.

 Groups acting on hyperbolic spaces geometrically (i.e., properly and cocompactly) constitute the class of hyperbolic groups.
-More generally, one can replace properness with its relative analogue modulo a fixed collection of subgroups, which leads to the notion of a relatively hyperbolic group.
+Replacing properness with its relative analogue modulo a fixed collection of subgroups leads to the notion of a relatively hyperbolic group.
 These classes turned out to be wide enough to encompass many examples of interest, while being restrictive enough to allow building an interesting theory, main directions of which were outlined by Gromov \cite{Gro}.

-On the other hand, there are many examples of natural actions of non-relatively hyperbolic groups on hyperbolic spaces: the action of the fundamental group of a graph of groups on the corresponding Bass-Serre tree, the action of the mapping class groups of oriented surfaces on curve complexes, and the action of the outer automorphism groups of free groups on the Bestvina-Feighn complexes, just to name a few.
-Although these actions are, in general, very far from being proper, they can be used to prove many nontrivial results.
+On the other hand, there are many examples of non-trivial actions of non-relatively hyperbolic groups on hyperbolic spaces: the action of the fundamental group of a graph of groups on the corresponding Bass-Serre tree, the action of the mapping class group of a closed oriented surface on the curve complex, and the action of the outer automorphism group of a free group on the free factor (or free splitting) complex, just to name a few.
+In general, these actions are very far from being proper.
+Nevertheless, they can be (and were) used to prove interesting results.

-The main goal of this paper is to suggest a general approach which allows to study hyperbolic and relatively hyperbolic groups, the examples mentioned in the previous paragraph, and many other classes of groups acting on hyperbolic spaces in a uniform way.
-The achieve this generality, we have to sacrifice ``global properness" (in any reasonable sense).
-Instead we require the actions to satisfy ``local properness", a condition that only applies to selected collections of subgroups.
+The main goal of this paper is to suggest a general approach which allows to study hyperbolic and relatively hyperbolic groups, examples mentioned in the previous paragraph, and many other classes of groups acting on hyperbolic spaces in a uniform way.
+To achieve this generality, we have to sacrifice ``global properness" (in any reasonable sense).
+Instead we require the actions to satisfy a ``properness-like" condition that only applies to a selected collection of subgroups.